-Terrorist use of firearms and weapons is still infrequent, but it is important to consider this method of attack and be prepared to cope with such an incident.
+Terrorist use of firearms and weapons is infrequent, but it is still important to consider this method of attack and a proportionate response to cope with such an incident.
 Below is some general guidance to aid your planning in this area.